john-b-yang/fabric-eval/guides/local-fabric.md

 **artifacts/**: Contains scripts and assets for initializing the network
   * *channel/*: Artifacts (crypto, configurations, settings)
     * `config`: Values from [here](https://github.com/hyperledger/fabric/tree/master/sampleconfig)
-      * `configtx`: Defines properties of network components including channel, transaction, profile, orderer, application, capabilities, etc.
+      * `configtx`: Defines network components' properties including channel, transaction, profile, orderer, application, capabilities, etc.
       * `core`: Basic configuration option for various peer modules
       * `orderer`: Same as `core`, but for core modules.
     * `crypto-config`: Generated from running `./create-artifacts.sh`.
 Each folder contains each organization's certificate authority, MSP, orderer nodes, tls/ca assets, and associated users (a.k.a. peers)
       * `ordererOrganizations`
       * `peerOrganizations`
-  * *src/*: Contains source code and API for Chaincode
+  * *src/github.com/*: Contains source code and API for Chaincode
-    * `github.com/`
     * `fabcar`: Directory contains raw Chaincode source code + dependencies, written in Go.
 The `deployChaincode.sh` script will compile the source code in this directory, generate a tarball, and deploy it to a user provided channel.
   * *private-data/*: Contains configurations for [collections](https://hyperledger-fabric.readthedocs.io/en/release-2.2/private-data-arch.html).
 (Not important to network infra)

+## Configurations Explanations
+**Network Settings**: (`artifacts/docker-compose.yaml`) Define the containers for the networks and services that will be created upon `docker-compose up -d`.
+* Services: Certificate Authority Organizations, Orderers, CouchDB, Peers
+* Configurations: Container name, Docker image, environment variable values, ports, networks, volumes (disk for persistence)

 ## Scripts Explanations
 **Create Channel**: (`createChannel.sh`) Creates peers, organizations, and adds them to new channel